3letas/Seminar_Topic/Introduction.md

 ### Discuss the role of social media data in understanding human behavior.

+"There are many technologies in the 21st century, but social media has had the greatest impact on the lives of most individuals, if not all.
+As of October 2024, approximately 5.22 billion people globally were social media users, accounting for 63.8% of the world's population.
+On average, a typical user spends 2 hours and 19 minutes per day on social media (Datareportal, 2024).
+These report highlight the profound influence that social media has had on our lives in this era.

+"The beauty of social media is it provides a more cost-effective way to observe and analyze a large sample of human activities and behaviors than traditional measures, like surveying or interviewing a population” (Gong, 2020).
 ## Problem Statement:

 ### Highlight the challenges in leveraging cross-platform data for personality prediction.